RomanNahryshko/refurbish/documentation/docs/user-manual/technician/overview.md

 **L1 Technician - Housing Specialist**
 - You only do housing changes (back cover repairs)
 - You can't do glass or battery work
-- You can do software updates

 **L2 Technician - Glass Specialist**
 - You only do glass changes (screen repairs)
 - You can't do housing or battery work
-- You can do software updates

-**L3 Technician - Advanced Repairs**
+**L3 Technician - Master Technician**
-- You do battery changes
+- You can do ALL types of repairs:
+  - Housing changes (like L1)
+  - Glass changes (like L2)
+  - Battery changes
+  - Software updates
-- You handle "other" repairs (camera, speaker, charging port, etc.)
+  - Other repairs (camera, speaker, charging port, etc.)
-- You can do software updates
-- You're the most skilled technician level
+- You're the most skilled and versatile technician level

 ## Your typical day